onepub-dev/dcli/README.md

 testMethod('value1', 'value2' , arg4: 'value4', arg3: 'value3');
 ```

 Note that I've reversed the order of `arg3` and `arg4`.
-As they are named arguments you can place them in an position AFTER the named and optional arguments.
+As they are named arguments you can place them in any position AFTER the named and optional arguments.

 Lets finish with an example using the forEach method: